ILS-INC is a Veteran Owned Small Business (VOSB).

 The training was well received.
 According to the technical publications manager, “The soldiers thought the equipment was worthwhile and applicable to what they were doing.
 They were happy with the technology that we brought over and found it extremely beneficial.”
 The experience also had a lasting impact on ILS-INC employees.
 After working with the soldiers directly, they have more respect for the job they do and the need for equipment we work on.
 The program manager remarked, “I have come to appreciate the job we provide to the government and, more importantly, to the soldier in the field.
 I was able to see the positive effects being made and the pride in our soldiers in the work they were doing.
 It gave me first-hand experience in the effects we as a company can have on so many lives that depend on us to provide the best support for them to safely understand, learn, maintain, and effectively utilize the equipment provided to them.
 Every day I look forward to working with our customers in meeting these challenges and improving support.”

 ILS-INC’s direct soldier support efforts have since opened new doors for the company.
 ILS-INC was awarded a multi-million dollar subcontract for the Advanced Medium Mobile Power Sources (AMMPS) program.
-Dwight Cale, who was program manager for AMMPS, said the program brought ILS-INC a lot of growth.
+Our program manager for AMMPS said the contract brought ILS-INC a lot of growth.
 “It was an all-encompassing logistics effort,” he remarked.